Graded perfectoid rings: Introduction

 is an isomorphism, and the multiplicative map

 is bijective. \item There exists a $G$-graded perfect prism $(A,I)$ such that $R \simeq A/I$ as graded rings. \end{enumerate} \end{theoremA}

-The second condition is base on the similar one for usual perfectoid rings given by \cites{ishiro2025Perfectoida, gabber2018Foundations} (see \Cref{EquivPerfectoid}).
+The third condition is base on the similar one for usual perfectoid rings given by \cites{ishiro2025Perfectoida, gabber2018Foundations} (see \Cref{EquivPerfectoid}).
 This does not require any Witt/tilt construction whose graded variant (\Cref{graded-witt-tilt}) is a little bit complicated.

-On the third one, we have to use such constructions and, more generally, we have the following theorem generalizing the fundamental equivalence between perfectoid rings and perfect prisms to the graded context:
+On the forth one, we have to use such constructions and, more generally, we have the following theorem generalizing the fundamental equivalence between perfectoid rings and perfect prisms to the graded context:

 \begin{theoremA}[\Cref{cat-equiv}] The following two categories are equivalent: \begin{itemize} \item the category of \(G\)-graded perfectoid rings $R$; \item the category of \(G\)-graded perfect prisms \((A,I)\). \end{itemize} This categorical equivalence is compatible with the usual one in \cite[Theorem 3.3]{bhatt2022Prismsa} through the completion functors \(R \mapsto R^{\wedge p}\) and \((A, I) \mapsto (A^{\wedge(p, I)}, I)\). \end{theoremA}